parmentelat/nbhosting/docs/architecture.md

     https://nbhosting.inria.fr/ipythonExercice/flotbioinfo/w1/en-w1-s07-c1-walking.ipynb/mary

+note that `ipythonExercice` should be replaced with `notebookLazyCopy` in recent code

 2. nginx proxies to the django app, that creates if needed

   * Unix id, home dir for student mary